 How you will be assessed

-At levels 4 and 5 you will have around 34 contact hours per week, typically consisting of:
+At all levels there will be around 32 contact hours per week, typically consisting of:

 When not attending lectures, seminars or other timetabled sessions you will be learning lines, researching character or reflecting on the different modules learning content through blogging or vlogging.

 Overall Workload (as an indication)

 • most of your time is spent in timetabled teaching and learning activity

 • Half of your time is spent in timetabled teaching and learning activity

 • Independent learning